 Maybe the problem with REV IT UP was the timing because the whole industry started to change?

 Share Ross: The timing of it and our record label had a huge fight with our manager at the beginning of that album.
 It didn’t go to any stores.
 They stopped shipping it because they were mad at him.
 We were around touring, and nobody could buy our record.

 Janet Gardner: We were here.
-We were in Europe with Deep Purple thinking that our record was being more available in the US, but when we got home, surprise.
+We were in Europe with Deep Purple, thinking that our record was more available in the US, but when we got home, surprise.
 No, it wasn’t.

-Share Ross: It had nothing to do with the music, the band or what the fans want, it was all about egos outside the band.
-The band did not have the big egos.
-Managers and record labels, that’s where the big egos are.
+Share Ross: It had nothing to do with the music, the band, or what the fans wanted.
+It was all about egos outside the band.
+The band did not have big egos.
+Managers and record labels.
+That’s where the big egos are.

 Janet Gardner: We may have a little bit different way of dealing with each other than male bands.
 But I think the most important thing is to get everything out in the open.
 How you feel about everything, if you’re feeling funny about something or if it feels like something is going on.
 Get it out in the open and then sort maybe solve it.